tigoe/Wifi_Examples/README.md

 # Wifi Examples

 These examples are for the Arduino WiFi libraries.
-These examples will work with:
-* the [WiFi101](https://www.arduino.cc/en/Reference/WiFi101) library for the Arduino [MKR1000](https://store.arduino.cc/usa/arduino-mkr1000) board
-*  the [WiFiNINA](https://www.arduino.cc/en/Reference/WiFiNINA) library for the [MKR1010](https://store.arduino.cc/usa/mkr-wifi-1010), [Nano 33 IoT](https://store.arduino.cc/usa/nano-33-iot), and [Uno WiFi rev 2](https://store.arduino.cc/usa/arduino-uno-wifi-rev2) boards
-* the [WiFiS3](https://docs.arduino.cc/tutorials/uno-r4-wifi/wifi-examples) library for the [Uno R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi)
-* the WiFi library for the [Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32)
+These examples will work with:  the Arduino [MKR1000](https://store.arduino.cc/usa/arduino-mkr1000) board; the [MKR1010](https://store.arduino.cc/usa/mkr-wifi-1010); [Nano 33 IoT](https://store.arduino.cc/usa/nano-33-iot) board; [Uno WiFi rev 2](https://store.arduino.cc/usa/arduino-uno-wifi-rev2) boards; the [Uno R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi) board; and the [Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32) board.

- The libraries mentioned above should be API-compatible with each other in these examples, though some will have features that others do not.
+ The libraries for these boards should be API-compatible with each other in these examples, though some will have features that others do not.
 Any library-specific examples in this repository are noted as such.

 Many of these examples are also compatible with the ESP8266WiFi library, which has a similar API to these libraries.